Israeli sculpture: Bezalel and Jerusalem

+Land of Israel movement

-The main contribution to Israel sculpture of this period can be contributed to Abraham Melnikoff, who worked outside the framework of Bezalel.
-Melnikoff created his first work in Israel in 1919, after he arrived in the Land of Israel during his service in the "Jewish Legion".
-Until the 1930s, Melnikoff produced a series of sculptures in various kinds of stone, mostly portraiture done in terracotta and stylized images carved out of stone.
+The main contribution to Israel sculpture of this period can be contributed to Abraham Melnikov, who worked outside the framework of Bezalel.
+Melnikov created his first work in Israel in 1919, after he arrived in the Land of Israel during his service in the "Jewish Legion".
+Until the 1930s, Melnikov produced a series of sculptures in various kinds of stone, mostly portraiture done in terracotta and stylized images carved out of stone.
 Among his significant works is a group of symbolic sculptures depicting the awakening of the Jewish identity, such as "The Awakening Judah" (1925), or memorial monuments to Ahad Ha'am (1928) and to Max Nordau (1928).
-In addition, Melnikoff presided over presentations of his works in exhibits of Artists of the Land of Israel in the Tower of David.
+In addition, Melnikov presided over presentations of his works in exhibits of Artists of the Land of Israel in the Tower of David.

 The "Roaring Lion" monument (1928–1932) is a continuation of this trend, but this sculpture is different in the way it was perceived by the Jewish public of that period.
 Melnikoff himself initiated the building of the monument, and funding for the project was attained jointly by the Histadrut ha-Clalit, the Jewish National Council, and Alfred Mond (Lord Melchett).
 The image of the monumental lion, sculpted in granite, was influenced by primitive art combined with Mesopotamian art of the 7th and 8th centuries A.D.
 The style is expressed primarily in the anatomical design of the figure.

 The sculptors who started to produce works at the end of the 1920s and the beginning of the 1930s in the Land of Israel demonstrated a wide variety of influences and styles.
 Among them were a few who went by the teachings of the Bezalel School, while others, who arrived after studying in Europe, brought with them the influence of early French Modernism on art, or the influence of Expressionism, especially in its German form.